 Donna followed, and they soon reached their island home through the wonders of Thanagarian technology.

-Donna gasped as she saw the bodies along the shore of Paradise Island and the hissing monster looming high above them that was responsible for the carnage.
+Donna gasped as she saw the bodies along the shore of Paradise Island and the hissing giant monster looming high above them that was responsible for the carnage.
 He shattered one wooden craft with a blow from his many limbs.

 Nubia sneered, “This creature carries the taint of Mars about him!”